nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 Often basic CRUD is sufficient, but there times when it isn't - times when we need something more complex.
 This is particularly true when it comes to querying complex data with the goal of populating multiple types of Model objects from a single query.

 Let's explore this idea some more with an example application, Gifter.
+Along the way we'll also build some tools to help reduce some of the complexity of our repositories.

 ## Gifter